vishal2github/noJava/Theoretical_Notes/Interface.md

 ### **Interface**

 + It is a structure like class but different from a class.

-+ It is only related to 'abstract method' and 'final variable'.
++ It is only related to "abstract method" and "final variable".

 + Inside interface one can define:
   + Method